-Why buy trip cancelation insurance for Andean Peaks?
+Why buy trip cancellation insurance for Andean Peaks?

 Cancellation is something unforeseen and unwanted.
 Hotel bookings, flights, and certain tour packages all require prepaid, nonrefundable payments at the time of booking.
 However, if you’re smart enough to have purchased trip cancellation insurance beforehand, you just might get some of your money back.
 Trip cancellation insurance kicks in if you have to cancel your trip for a reason listed in your policy’s certificate wording.

-What all is covered under trip cancelation insurance for Andean Peaks?
+What all is covered under trip cancellation insurance for Andean Peaks?

 These reasons differ from plan to plan.
 However, the following are some standard reasons for cancellation that are eligible for trip cancellation insurance benefits: